n2ygk/puppet-pingfederate/README.md

 fault of the app for not having a clean set of APIs that do everything.)
 It's kinda ugly, using augeas three times:
 1. pulls the jndi-name out of the API result file created by pf-admin-api.
 2. Edits hivemodule.xml to switch from using built-in XML datastore to JDBC.
-3. Edits and org.sourceid.oauth20.domain.ClientManagerJdbcImpl.xml to stuf fin the jndi-name.
+3. Edits and org.sourceid.oauth20.domain.ClientManagerJdbcImpl.xml to stuff in the jndi-name.

 There's also an `oauth_jdbc_revert_augeas` script that reverts back to the built-in non-JDBC datastore.